 History and Structure

-Since its passage in 2008, MIPPA has helped more than one million low-income Medicare beneficiaries to access programs that make their health care and prescriptions costs more affordable.
+Since its passage in 2008, MIPPA has helped more than one million low-income Medicare beneficiaries learn about programs that can make their health care and prescription costs more affordable.

-The following table shows the amount of Federal MIPPA grant funds under Priority Area 1 – State Health Insurance Assistance Program, Priority Area 2 – Funding for Area Agencies on Aging and Priority Area 3 – Aging and Disability Resource Centers provided to each grantee.
+The following tables show the amount of Federal MIPPA grant funds provided to each grantee under “Priority Area 1 – State Health Insurance Assistance Program”, “Priority Area 2 – Funding for Area Agencies on Aging,” and “Priority Area 3 – Aging and Disability Resource Centers.”

-The following table shows the amount of Federal MIPPA grant funds provided to each Native American Tribal grantee under Priority Area 2 – Funding for Area Agencies on Aging.
+The following tables show the amount of Federal MIPPA grant funds provided to each Native American Tribal grantee under “Priority Area 2 – Funding for Area Agencies on Aging.”

 Resources and Useful Links

-Managing Conflicts of Interest: ACL has developed 'Conflict of Interest: Identification, Remedy, and Removal' to provide technical assistance to SHIP/SMP/MIPPA programs and their partner Community-Based Organizations (CBOs) on how to avoid actual and perceived Conflicts of Interest (COI) and mitigate risk.
+Managing Conflicts of Interest: ACL has developed 'Conflict of Interest: Identification, Remedy, and Removal' to provide technical assistance to SHIP/SMP/MIPPA programs and their partner community-based organizations (CBOs) on how to avoid actual and perceived conflicts of interest (COI) and mitigate risk.